Epistimis/.github/profile/README.md

 2. Be succinct - every keystroke counts.
 Succinctness trumps predictability when the result is still easy to understand.
 E.g. most of the keywords chosen are abbreviations of their names in the UDDL spec.

-  * The most obvious case of this is the use of '{' and '}' These are used only when the object has attributes beyond ElementAttr or
+  * The most obvious case of this is the use of '{' and '}' These are used only when the object has attributes beyond Element attributes or
-  CharacteristicAttr and 'realizes'.
+  Characteristic attributes and 'realizes'.
 They may not be used in some of these remaining cases if there is a more succinct way of representing the information that is still consistent in some sense.

   * In the same way, ';' is typically used to denote the end of an object definition.
 It won't be used for things like CDM, LDM, PDM